-Puget Sound Fishing has abundant and consistent fishing opportunity year-around.
+Puget Sound Fishing has good fishing opportunities almost year-around.

-365 Charters offers Salmon, Lingcod, Sturgeon and bottom fish charters in the Puget Sound.
+365 Charters offers Salmon, Lingcod, Sturgeon and bottom fish charters in the Sound.

 The Puget Sound has many fish species, which include;